 In order to achieve eternal Realisation, the seeker must practice the following perfectly (,) holding onto . . . the Self:

-He was allegedly well versed in scriptural matters and rather unattached to things of the world.
-Still it is good to know that heor she who is unattached to being unattached - and thereby splendidly unattached in a way - may act well and look fine.
-It sems to be a matter of aplomb.
+He was rather unattached to things of the world.
+Still it is good to know that he or she who is unattached to being unattached - and thereby splendidly unattached in another key, so to speak - may act well and look fine.
+It seems to be a matter of aplomb.
 Compare what Avadhut Gita 4:21 says about renunciation along the same lines.

 The householder yogi wrote many scriptural commentaries where he decreed much, for example that the Self, Truth, is the four Yugas [eras], and that "From evening to midnight is Dwapara [Yuga]."
 [Hw 178].
 "The Lord Himself is Truth," also.
 Thus, the Self is the Lord.
 That is the bass-deep teaching at the bottom of much else [Hw 180].

-If you wonder what yugas are, they correspond somewhat to the ancient Greek ages of man: The iron, bronze, silver, and gold ages correspond to the four yugas of Manu, but are far from equal to them.
+If you wonder what yugas are, they are ages told of in scriptures and correspond somewhat to the ancient Greek ages of man: The iron, bronze, silver, and gold ages correspond to the four yugas of Manu, but are not equal to them.
 The Manu Samhita 1:68-72; 81-86; tells of the yuga cycles, and the Institutes of Vishnu (20,1-10) also.
-These two works of antiquity seem to be the most complete, ancient sources of rudimentary yuga information about the yuga constructs.
+These two works of antiquity seem to be the most complete, ancient sources of information about the yuga constructs.
 According to them, each kali yuga lasts for 1200 years; each dwapara yuga lasts for 2 400 years - not 24 hours; each treta yuga for 3600 years, and each satya (krita) yuga for 4800 years.
 The proportions between the yugas in an ascending half-cycle of 12 000 years are 1 : 2 : 3 : 4.

-It hardly seems to be of much value to divide 24 hours into an ascending and an descending yuga half-cycles, and then subdivide each 12-hour into four yugas of unequal lengths or divide the day and night in other yuga ways that may be still more far-fetched or off Manu Samhita's old calculatons for 24 000 years.
+It is hard to say what could be the value of dividing 24 hours into an ascending and an descending yuga half-cycles, and then subdivide each 12-hour into four yugas of unequal lengths based on correspondences with Manu Samhita's calculations for 24 000 years.
 At any rate, in Lahiri Mahasaya's claim that dwapara is evening, he speaks of a said correspondence in this way.

 From the morning until two in the afternoon is Satya.

-Lahiri Mahasaya's disciple Yukteswar sought to adapt the full yuga cycle of 24 000 years to the Platonic Year of quite precisely 25,770 years, but his attempts are very clearly at fault.
+Lahiri Mahasaya's disciple Yukteswar sought to adapt the full yuga cycle of 24 000 years to the Platonic Year of quite precisely 25,770 years, but his attempts are marred by miscalculations.
 [More]

 Knowledge of the ultimate Self is to know Oneself by oneself.
 [Lahiri Baba (▫Saying 90 of an on-line summary)]Perhaps it should be added with John Donne from his Meditation 17, that "No man is an island" - for the sake of ease and harmony, You need to strike a suitable balance between dependence and independence till you get really independent, rather.